Updated: November 4, 2020

 These financial advice all have good intentions, but unfortunately, they’re not effective.

-I’ve seen, read and heard these advise from financial experts and frugal-minded individuals ever since the Starbucks planner promo started years back.
+I’ve seen, read, and heard these advice from financial experts and frugal-minded individuals ever since the Starbucks planner promo started years back.

 And guess what happened…